dfds/postmortems/PM2020-008 - Alcide admission causing Kubernetes timeouts.md

 - Doing a workshop using production as sandbox
 - Smoketesting not in place to catch breaking capabilities
-- Knowledge of Alcide wasn't distributed among team members
+- Knowledge of Alcide wasn't distributed among team members because of pending deprecation
 - False safety with "re-applying" something that had already been there

 ## Lessons Learned

 - New stuff is applied in sandbox clusters
-- Distrube specialized knowledge a
+- Acquire Alcide knowledge required to maintain component until fully deprecated

 ## Action Items

--
+- Monitor Kubernetes deployments for timeouts
+- Monitor 5xx status codes for Kube API server